Light-based electron aberration corrector: Discussion

 Finally, taking the inverse Fourier transform provides the reconstructed intensity distribution in real space:

-To avoid division by zero at the origin of Fourier space, where $ k_x = k_y = 0 $, the corresponding component of the Fourier transform is set to zero manually.
+To avoid division by zero at the origin of Fourier space, where $k_x = k_y = 0$, the corresponding component of the Fourier transform is set to zero manually.
 This removes the undefined global offset, which cannot be recovered from gradient data alone.

-For the measurements shown in Fig.~\ref{fig:Donut Gradient} in the main manuscript, an objective aperture with the diameter of $\SI{64}{\mu m}$ was placed in the electron beam limiting its divergence angle.
+The U4DSTEM experiment was conducted using a relatively long objective lens working distance of 15.5 mm, with a 64 $\mu$m diameter aperture and the microscope operating at its highest current setting.
+Under these conditions, the electron beam radius at focus is limited by aberrations in the electron optics to about 20 nm, which defines the intrinsic spatial resolution.
+However, in the measurements presented in Fig. 3 in the main manuscript, the effective resolution was constrained by the scan step size of the electron focal spot, which was about 300 nm.
 The SLM was used to correct for deviations from the ideal LG intensity distribution.
-The long acquisition time required for the data in Fig.~\ref{fig:Donut Gradient}C (\SI{30}{minutes}) made it impractical for use in an active feedback loop.
-Nevertheless, since the electron beam interacts only with the central region of the LG beam (radius $<\SI{3}{\mu m}$), the profile in this area can be approximated as aberration-free.
+The long acquisition time required for the data in Fig.~\ref{fig:Donut Gradient}C ($30\,\mathrm{minutes}$) made it impractical for use in an active feedback loop.
+Nevertheless, since the electron beam interacts only with the central region of the LG beam (radius $<3\,\mu\mathrm{m}$), the profile in this area can be approximated as aberration-free.